MatthewDolder/final_project/README.md

 in the Udacity videos, if this were used for a self driving car, it would crash 20% of the time.
 For an investigation such as this, the results are good enough to identify data points which may warrant more research.

+Precision and Recall are both around 35% for my best metrics.
+A higher precision would mean that each POI flagged is truly a POI, not a false posivite.
+A higher recall would mean that we accurately catch the POI's and don't let any get past.

+- dataset length:  145
+- true labels: 18
+- false labels: 92
+- features used: 3

+        bonus: 44% empty values
+        expenses: 35% empty values
+        other: 36% empty values

 ## Files

 |Filename | Description |